 My Final Opinion of Robotime DIY Kits: Millers’ Garden.

-This product from one of the many Robotime DIY Kits, I really enjoyed doing.
+This product is from one of the many Robotime DIY Kits, I really enjoyed doing.
 That is why I give it 4 and a half stars.
 I think I finished it in about 20 hours in total.
 A few frustrations here and there, but nothing I couldn’t overcome. (except for the 1 little table lol)

-Subscribe to my Youtube channel, because soon, I will post a complete tutorial of 20+ hours video. (it will be the short and speed-up version of course).
+Subscribe to my Youtube channel, because soon, I will post a complete tutorial of 20+ hours of video. (it will be the short and speed-up version of course).

 This is what the result looks like: